mongodb/mongo-python-driver/CONTRIBUTING.md

 Follow the [Python Driver Release Process Wiki](https://wiki.corp.mongodb.com/display/DRIVERS/Python+Driver+Release+Process).

+## Asyncio considerations

+PyMongo adds asyncio capability by modifying the source files in `*/asynchronous` to `*/synchronous` using [unasync](https://github.com/python-trio/unasync/) and some custom transforms.

+Where possible, edit the code in `*/asynchronous/*.py` and not the synchronous files.
+You can run `pre-commit run --all-files synchro` before running tests if you are testing synchronous code.

+To prevent the `synchro` hook from accidentally overwriting code, it first checks to see whether a sync version of a file is changing and not its async counterpart, and will fail.
+In the unlikely scenario that you want to override this behavior, first export `OVERRIDE_SYNCHRO_CHECK=1`.

 ## Converting a test to async
 The `tools/convert_test_to_async.py` script takes in an existing synchronous test file and outputs a partially-converted asynchronous version of the same name to the `test/asynchronous` directory.